 What sets my work apart is that my cartoons and stories are not just simplified explanations.
 They are structured cognitive interventions that engage learners in meaning-making processes.
 They are tested in real-world educational contexts, refined through iterative cycles of practice, and grounded in a research philosophy that values public scholarship, ethical knowledge transmission, and practical problem solving in a value-oriented manner.

-Unlike most prior literature, which focuses on motivation, visual attention, knowledge acquisition and retention, and general cognitive stimulation, my work uses these cartoon and stories as solutions to mediate cognitive transformation and support learners, especially non-IAQ experts, in moving from passive understanding to using understanding for value-oriented problem solving.
-In this sense, my contribution to the practice of learning in the context of practice based research aided with artistic expression, is original and significant, offering a replicable model for how complex knowledge domains can be made cognitively accessible, ethically engaging, and practically impactful.
+Unlike most prior literature, which focuses on motivation, visual attention, knowledge acquisition, and retention, and general cognitive stimulation, my work uses these cartoons and stories as solutions to mediate cognitive transformation and support learners, especially non-IAQ experts, in moving from passive understanding to using understanding for value-oriented problem solving.
+In this sense, my contribution to the practice of learning in the context of practice-based research, aided with artistic expression, is original and significant, offering a replicable model for how complex knowledge domains can be made cognitively accessible, ethically engaging, and practically impactful.

 Engagement with these communication solutions enhances consumers’ cognitive abilities, deepens their understanding of IAQ and sustainable building engineering, and strengthens their real-world problem-solving skills.
 Since this is a practice-based research, the evidence of effectiveness lies in the learner’s (user’s) experience.
 Engagement is therefore essential, as it enables the cognitive transformation that the solutions are designed to support.
 The impact of my research outputs is seen in the transformation that this experience enables or sustains, whether within learners—be it in an educational institution, industry, or community—benefiting from the Indoor Air Cartoon Journal, or within me as a scholarly practice-based professor.